IoC-Sunderland/Polymorphism/README.md

 double myMethod(double x, double y)
 ```

 Python doesn't support Method Overloading.
-If you define two methods with same name the last one defined will be called.
+If you define two methods with the same name the last one defined will be called.

 See example: <strong>Method Overloading</strong>